ringmaster/arrange/README.gh-pages.md

 ## Development

-The source code for this application is in the `main` branch.
+The source code for this application is in the `main` branch of https://github.com/ringmaster/arrange.
 This `gh-pages` branch is automatically updated by GitHub Actions whenever changes are pushed to the main branch.

 To contribute to this project: